The full range of vaccinations that you have completed are a huge step forward in defending against many of the most awful endemic diseases.

 I am not a fan of handiwipes (litter) or hand sanitizer (liquid) or anti-bacterial soap (soap is soap).
 I take the little soap bars from the hotels and use those as I move on – light and compact and non liquid.

 A nail clipper and file are essential.
-Really look after your feet – days become miserable quickly if you do not.
+Really look after your feet – days quickly become miserable if you do not.

 Before launching be sure to take a good first aid course – it may prepare you to someday help yourself or someone else.
 Additionally, download and read a solid wilderness first aid guide, as practices for remote locations with limited resources can be dramatically different from urban first aid (honey as anti bacterial?).